-Liquor, wine, and heavy beer may be sold on a weekday from 11:30 a.m. until 11:59 pm.
+Wine, flavored malt beverages, and heavy beer may be sold on weekdays from 11:30 a.m. until 11:59 p.m.
 On a weekend, a state or federal holiday, or for a private event, alcohol may be served beginning at 10:30 a.m.
-Beer may be sold beginning at the same time as other alcoholic beverages, but unlike other types of alcohol, beer may be served until 12:59 a.m.
+Beer may be sold during the same hours as other alcoholic beverages, but unlike other types of alcohol, beer may be served until 12:59 a.m.

-NOTE: Liquor, wine, and heavy beer storage must remain locked at all times when alcohol sales are not permitted.
+NOTE: Wine, flavored malt beverages, and heavy beer must remain locked at times when alcohol sales are not permitted.
 However, the licensee may open the storage area during hours otherwise prohibited for the limited purpose of inventory, restocking, repair, and cleaning.